Open Positions

 Key tasks and responsibilities:

-- Conduct single-cell RNA sequencing and transcriptomic analysis.
+Conduct single-cell RNA sequencing, single-seq ATAC sequencing and transcriptomic and genomic analysis.

-- PhD in Biology, Bioengineering or a related field.
+Master in Biology, medical biology, Bioengineering or a related field.

 This project is ideal for an ambitious and enthusiastic candidate who thrives in a dynamic environment.
 Proficiency in scientific English—speaking, reading, and writing—is essential.

-To complete your application, kindly provide a cover letter detailing your research interests and career aspirations, along with an updated CV and the contact details of three references.
+To complete your application (see documents on our website), kindly provide a cover letter detailing your research interests and career aspirations, along with an updated CV and the contact details of two or three references.

 Contact: Sabine Costagliola sabine.costagliola@ulb.be